NOISE & VIBRATION CLUSTER — Toronto, Etobicoke & GTA

 Is it safe to drive with a clicking CV joint?

-A mild click only at full lock is not an immediate failure risk — but the condition progresses.
-Click at full lock â†' click at lesser angles â†' click during moderate turns â†' clunk under acceleration â†' joint failure.
-Continued salt road driving, especially with a torn boot, accelerates progression significantly.
-Book for inspection within a week or two rather than deferring through a full season.
+A mild click only at full lock is not an immediate failure risk, but the condition progresses from click at full lock, to lesser angles, to moderate turns, to clunk under acceleration, to joint failure.
+Book for inspection within a week or two.

 Does Radman replace CV axles and joints?